-5. Academic Progress

-Rate 2nd Year Retention with

-GPA Above 2.0

-This metric is based on the percentage of first-time-in-college (FTIC) students who started in the Fall (or summer continuing to Fall) term and were enrolled full-time in their first semester and were still enrolled in the same institution during the Fall term following their first year with had a grade point average (GPA) of at least 2.0 at the end of their first year (Fall, Spring, Summer).

-6. Bachelor's Degrees within Programs of Strategic Emphasis

-This metric is based on the number of baccalaureate degrees awarded within the programs designated by the Board of Governors as 'Programs of Strategic Emphasis'.
+5. Academic Progress Rate 2nd Year Retention with GPA Above 2.0 This metric is based on the percentage of first-time-in-college (FTIC) students who started in the Fall (or summer continuing to Fall) term and were enrolled full-time in their first semester and were still enrolled in the same institution during the Fall term following their first year with had a grade point average (GPA) of at least 2.0 at the end of their first year (Fall, Spring, Summer).
+Source: State University Database System (SUDS).
+6. Bachelor's Degrees within Programs of Strategic Emphasis This metric is based on the number of baccalaureate degrees awarded within the programs designated by the Board of Governors as 'Programs of Strategic Emphasis'.
 A student who has multiple majors in the subset of targeted Classification of Instruction Program codes will be counted twice (i.e., double-majors are included).

-a Pell-grant

-This metric is based the number of undergraduates, enrolled during the fall 7.
-University Access Rate term, who received a Pell-grant during the fall term.
-Unclassified students, Percent of Undergraduates with who are not eligible for Pellgrants, were excluded from this metric.
+Source: State University Database System (SUDS).
+This metric is based the number of undergraduates, enrolled during the fall eterm, who received a Pell-grant during the fall term.
+Unclassified students, who are not eligible for Pellgrants, were excluded from this metric.
+Source: State University Database System (SUDS).
 8a.
-Graduate Degrees within Programs of Strategic Emphasis

-This metric is based on the number of graduate degrees awarded within the programs designated by the Board of Governors as 'Programs of Strategic Emphasis'.
+Graduate Degrees within Programs of Strategic Emphasis This metric is based on the number of graduate degrees awarded within the programs designated by the Board of Governors as 'Programs of Strategic Emphasis'.
 A student who has multiple majors in the subset of targeted Classification of Instruction Program codes will be counted twice (i.e., double-majors are included).
+Source: State University Database System (SUDS).